-Several different studies related to ground shaking have been completed or are ongoing for Salt Lake Valley (Wong and others, 2002; McDonald and Ashland, 2008; Magistrale and others 2009).
-For this reason, we did not complete a groundshaking-hazard map or analysis for the Copperton quadrangle for this study.
-The effects of large earthquakes must be reduced through land-use planning, adoption and enforcement of modern seismic building codes (International Code Council, 2009a; International Code Council, 2009b), and disaster preparedness planning and drills.
+Several different studies related to ground shaking have been completed or are ongoing for Salt Lake Valley (Wong and others, 2002; McDonald and Ashland, 2008; Magistrale and others, 2009).
+For this reason, we did not complete a groundshaking-hazard map or analysis for the Tickville Spring quadrangle.
+The effects of large earthquakes may be reduced through land-use planning, adoption and enforcement of modern seismic building codes (International Code Council, 2014a, 2014b), and disaster preparedness planning and drills.

-The remaining geologic hazards considered in this report

-are typically localized in nature, and while potentially costly when not recognized and properly accommodated in project planning and design, problems associated with them are rarely life threatening.
+The remaining geologic hazards considered in this report are typically localized in nature, and while often costly when not recognized and properly accommodated in project planning and design, problems associated with them are rarely life threatening.
 An exception is the hazard posed by elevated levels of indoor radon.
 Breathing radon over time increases the risk of lung cancer, but effective techniques are available for reducing indoor radon levels in existing construction and preventing dangerous levels in new construction.